Thomas Tallis: Employment at the Chapel Royal

 Tallis was an eminent figure in Elizabeth's household chapel, but as he aged he became gradually less prominent.
 In 1575, Elizabeth granted Tallis and Byrd a 21-year monopoly for polyphonic music and a patent to print and publish "set songe or songes in parts", one of the first arrangements of its kind in England.
-Tallis composed in English, Latin, French, Italian, and other languages.
-He had exclusive rights to print any music in any language, and he and Byrd had sole use of the paper used in printing music.
-Amongst the collection of works they produced using their monopoly was the 1575 Cantiones quae ab argumento sacrae vocantur, but it did not sell well and they were forced to appeal to Elizabeth for support.
+Tallis and Byrd were given exclusive rights to print any music in any language, including English, Latin, French, and Italian, and they had sole use of the paper used in printing music.
+The only publication made under the monopoly while Tallis was still alive was the 1575 Cantiones quae ab argumento sacrae vocantur, which was prefaced by Sir Ferdinando Heybourne, who wrote that Tallis and Byrd intended to take their place among the great composers of Europe: "Lassus, Gombert, and Ferrabosco".
+It did not sell well, and they were forced to appeal to Elizabeth for support.
 People were wary of the new publications, the sale of which was not helped by both men being Roman Catholics.
 As Catholics, Byrd and Tallis were forbidden to sell imported music, and were refused any rights to music fonts, or printing patents not under their command.
 They lacked their own printing press.
 A second petition in 1577 resulted in the grant of a joint lease of crown lands to the two composers.

 After the 1575 publication, Tallis is thought to have ceased active composition, as no works from these final years survive.
+The sombre, Post-Exilic texts for Tallis' final surviving works of 1575, In Jejunio and Derelinquat Impius, indicate that Tallis was becoming increasingly involved with the recusant communities facing persecution, as was Byrd; the Paget Household, known for its devout Catholicism until Thomas Paget's attainting in 1587, was a musical centre where "songes of Mr Byrdes and Mr Tallys’ were sung."
+Thomas Tallis was closely associated with the wealthy recusant Anthony Roper, who was the grandson of Sir Thomas More and the owner of the Theewes Claviorganum.

 Final years

 Late in his life, Tallis lived in Greenwich, possibly close to the royal Palace of Placentia; tradition holds that he lived on Stockwell Street.
 He was recorded as a member of Elizabeth I's household in June 1585, and wrote his will in August that year.
 He died in his house in Greenwich on 20 or 23 November; the different dates are from a register and the Chapel Royal.
+In his will he left £3.6s.8d. to "my company the gentlemen of Her Majesty's Chapel towards their feast."
+Thomas Byrd received Tallis' share of the monopoly although it was his father, William Byrd, who would utilise it.

 He was buried in the chancel of St Alfege Church, Greenwich.
 A brass memorial plate placed there after the death of his wife (but before the death of Elizabeth (ONDB)) is now lost.
 His remains may have been discarded by labourers during the 1710s, when the church was rebuilt.